HenryASazo/mitre-attack-detection/README.md

 ### 2. Wazuh Agent (Windows 10 VM)

+The Wazuh agent on the Windows endpoint collects logs and events (including Sysmon data) and sends them to the manager — providing the endpoint visibility needed for EDR-style detection.

 - Configured the agent to point to the manager.
 During setup, used manager address **10.0.2.15** (NAT IP seen on Ubuntu before Host-Only was in use) and agent name **Windows-client**.

 ![Agent configuration – manager address and agent name](screenshots/Screenshot%202026-02-08%20174134.png)